dlresende/extreme-carpaccio/README.md

 [extreme startup](https://github.com/rchatley/extreme_startup) + [elephant carpaccio](https://docs.google.com/document/d/1TCuuu-8Mm14oxsOnlk8DqfZAA1cvtYu9WGv67Yj_sSk/pub)

 ## Technical Instructions
-1. Go to the [clients directory](https://github.com/dlresende/extreme-carpaccio/tree/master/clients) and chose your client or create your own one
+1. To be able to play, you will need to start an http server in your local machine.
+Many servers are already available in the [clients directory](https://github.com/dlresende/extreme-carpaccio/tree/master/clients), you only need to clone this repository and pick will.
+Otherwise, you can create your own http server.
-2. Go to the sellers view in the central server and register yourself with the IP address and port of your local client (URL example: http://192.168.1.12:8080/)
+2. The organiser will start a central server which will send requests to each participant's server.
+Since the organiser communicates the URL for the server dashboard, go there and register your local server with your local IP address and the port under your http server is listening on (URL example: http://<you IP address>:<port of your http server>/)
 3. The central server will start sending orders to your local client like this:

     ```